mkrolczykk/wdpai-bookshop/README.md

 - User Roles: The system supports three user roles: Admin, Employee, and User, each with specific privileges and access levels.
 - Shopping Cart: Easily add items to your cart and manage quantities.
 Remove or modify items before completing your purchase.
 - Order Placement: Proceed from the cart to place your order.
-- Multi-Currency Support: Complete your orders in your preferred currency
+- Multi-Currency Support: Complete your orders in your preferred currency.
 - Order Fulfillment: Admin and Employee roles can manage order fulfillment, ensuring smooth processing and delivery.
 - Assigning Employees to Orders: Admin can assign specific orders to staff members for efficient order management.
 - Book Addition: Admins and Employees can add new books to the system, expanding the collection with ease.
-- Staff Management: Admin can add Employee accounts
+- Staff Management: Admin can add new Employees to the system.
 - Order Assignment: Staff members can take ownership of assigned orders.
 - And more.